-🗢 Big Ears
+Big Ears

 Folding in the wingtips increases the sink rate without radically changing the airspeed.
 This is useful for staying out of cloud or descending quickly through the lift band of the hill, for example when top landing.

 To pull big ears, keep hold of your brake handles and take the outermost A-line on each side, then pull out and down (preferably one at a time) until the wingtips fold under.
-The Outer A line is attached to the Baby A riser, making identification and use of the big ear system easier.
 The size of the big ears can be adjusted by pulling more line, or reaching higher up the line.
-Once the big ears are engaged you can further increase the sink rate by releasing the trimmers.

 For directional control while using the Big Ears, you should use weight shift.

-You may use Big ears for the final landing approach but they should be released before making the final flare.
 To reopen the ears, release both A lines at the same time.
 To help reinflation, brake gently one side at a time until tips regain pressure.
-Avoid deep symmetric applications of the brake as this could accidently induce a stall.
+Avoid deep symmetric applications of the brake as this could accidently induce parachutal or full stalls.